marco-mamani/nomad-store-api/readme.md

 - We modify the ci.yml file to add the test job to test the apis
 - We are using some Actions from Github to speed things up for our CI
 - Once we push the changes to github it will trigger the build, move to github and go to Actions you will see the steps that it took to execute the job.

+## Build docker Image
+- Adding the job in the `ci.yml` file for the builf docker image stage
 -